Metal Roofing in Pittsburgh

 Advantages of Metal Roofs

 The average metal roof lasts 40 to 70 years.
 The conventional asphalt roof, which covers most homes in Pittsburgh, only lasts 12 to 20.
-That means asphalt roofs require replacement two or three times more frequently than metal, which drives up homeownership and roof installation costs.
+That means asphalt roofs require replacement two or three times as often as metal, which drives up homeownership and roof installation costs.

 Millions of tons asphalt shingles end up in landfills each year.
 Metal shingles are recyclable, so sorting facilities can reuse the material instead of adding to the waste.
 Some metal shingles use 100% recycled materials, including steel, which doesn’t lose strength upon reuse.